intel/iaa-plugin-rocksdb/README.md

   - "dynamic": for compression, a Huffman table is computed each time (requires two passes over the data, but provides, in general, better compression ratio).
   - "fixed": a predefined Huffman table is used.
 - verify
-  - "yes": run verification for compression (decompress and verify data matches original).
+  - "true": run verification for compression (decompress and verify data matches original).
-  - "no": skip verification.
+  - "false": skip verification.
 - level
   - "0" or kDefaultCompressionLevel (defined in RocksDB): default compression level (supported by hardware and software path).
   - otherwise: high compression level (supported only by software path).